acsicuib/YAFS/README.md

 * The **results** are stored in a raw format in a nosql database.
 The simpler the format, the easier it is to perform any type of statistics.

 YAFS is released under the MIT License.
+However, we would like to know in which project or publication have you used or mentioned YAFS.

 **Please consider use this cite when you use YAFS**: